sz16900/javascript-capstone/README.md

 # [Javascript Project: Shooter-Game]

-In this project, I am going to make a shooter style video game with the Javascript engine Phaser 3 in order to demonstrate mastery of bundling javascript modules with webpack, async/await function, handling errors object oriented programming priciples by following an established framework.
+In this project, I am going to make a shooter style video game with the Javascript engine Phaser 3 in order to demonstrate mastery of bundling javascript modules with webpack, async/await function, handling errors, object oriented programming priciples by following an established framework.
 This project is completed by Seth Zea, in partial requirements of the Microverse cirriculum.

 ---